Crane1195/DIYB0XX/MyLaserCutB0XX/README.md

 ## The Laser Cut Case
 ![image](https://i.imgur.com/MUbdEpq.jpg)
 The case is comprised of 5 laser cut layers, all cut by [Pololu](https://www.pololu.com/product/749).
+A big shoutout goes to simple for the layered case idea.

 - Bottom Layer      : 1/4" Wood